christiantjl/login/README.md

 GoogleSignInButton()
 ```

 Effortless.
-You can initialize this with *no arguments*, as seen above.
+You can initialize this with no arguments, as seen above.
 (Take notes, Mr. Sneath.)
 All of the branding guidelines provided by Google have been incorporated into the widget.

 ![enter image description here](https://developers.google.com/identity/images/google_button_spec.png)